 Once their letter has been submitted, their recommender status will change to "Submitted" in your application.

 If someone declines, or is generally unresponsive, you can also "Cancel Invite" using the green button with an "X" on it in the Invite Recommender submenu, and then you can add another recommender.
-You must have all 3 recommendations submitted before you can submit your application.

 Advice for this section: